-Captain America: Brooklyn
+Captain America: Brooklyn, New York

 You may recall him making note of this in the 2011 film "Captain America: First Avenger," in which he remarks, "I'm just a kid from Brooklyn."
-And in "Captain America: Civil War," he sweetly bonds with Spider-Man over their shared, proud New York roots.
+And in "Captain America: Civil War," he sweetly bonds with Spider-Man (whom you'll see further down) over their shared, proud New York roots.

-The Borough of Brooklyn is as hot as Steve's portrayer, Chris Evans — it touts high-rise hotels and scores of restaurants offering a more hipster side to New York, with sterling views of the Manhattan skyline to boot.
+The Borough of Brooklyn is as hot as Steve's portrayer, Chris Evans.
+It touts high-rise hotels and scores of restaurants offering a more hipster side to New York, with sterling views of the Manhattan skyline to boot.